pvnlubenia/ACORNS-Octave-/README.txt

 =========
 Functions
 =========The function acr returns a list of species (and the Shinar-Feinberg (SF) pair associated with them) with absolute concentration robustness (ACR) in a chemical reaction network (CRN), if they exist.
-Once ACR in a species is found, other SF-pairs associated with the species is skipped.
+Once ACR in a species is found, other SF-pairs associated with the species are skipped.
 If no species is found or the network is not of SF-type, a message appears saying so.

 The output variables 'model', 'R', 'F', and 'ACR_species' allow the user to view the following, respectively: